-- have gained the Record of School Achievement or such other qualifications as the NSW Education Standard Authority (NESA) considers satisfactory; - 2. have attended a government school, an accredited non-government school, a school outside New South Wales recognised by NESA or a college of TAFE; - 3. have completed HSC: All My Own Work (or its equivalent); - 4. have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate; and - 5. sit for and make a serious attempt at the requisite Higher School Certificate examinations. - 6.
-Demonstrate a minimum standard of literacy and numeracy.
+- satisfactorily complete Years 9 & 10 or gain other qualifications that satisfy NESA; - have attended a government school, an accredited non-government school, a school outside New South Wales recognised by NESA or a college or TAFE; - have completed HSC: All My Own Work (or its equivalent) unless you have only entered for Year 11 and Year 12 Life Skills courses; - have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate; and - sit for and make a serious attempt at the requisite Higher School Certificate examinations. - meet the minimum standard of literacy and numeracy within five years of starting your HSC course.